mlab-upenn/f110-vesc-docs/README.md

 <img src="images/hw_battery_mount.jpg" width="400">

 At this point, the hardware should be set up, and you can turn the car on by toggling switch U$3 on the power board.

+# Tips for Cable Management

+It's a good idea to use cable or zip ties to secure some of the longer wires, such as the LIDAR power and Ethernet cords and USB cables.
+I tied these up and placed these near the remaining oval-shaped cutout in the chassis to ensure that they don't get in the way of anything.

+Place the primary hub under the power board and route all USB cables behind the standoff next to the Teensy.
+(If you used another hub for keyboard and mouse, don't worry about securing it; you can disconnect it before driving the car.)
+Using shorter USB cables may help.

+For the VESC, make sure the motor wires are on the right side of the car and are not touching the rod for the drivetrain.
+If you have room on the left side, you can place a USB cable above the battery as well.
+(Be aware that this will make it more tedious to remove the battery, however.)

+See the image below for an example of how you might want to place the cables.

+TODO picture